tinaellis/tinaellis.github.io/cti_hr.md

 * Monitoring Technical Tests: Look for copy-paste behavior, remote access tools, or concurrent sessions.
 * Escalation Paths: Empower HR to pause hiring and consult with their SOC if anything seems off.

-## Watch for the Following Red Flags when Screening Candidates
+## Watch For The Following Red Flags When Screening Candidates
 * Resume Similarities: Reused templates, phrasing, and formatting across different applicants.
 * High Volume of Applications: Hundreds of applications from similar profiles across multiple roles.
 * Time Zone Issues: Discrepancies between claimed location and actual availability for interviews.